npms-io/npms-analyzer/docs/setup.md

 Below you will find a list of items that you must do to get the project working on your local machine.
 The production setup document is not present in the repository for security reasons.

 ## Config file

 This project uses [config](https://www.npmjs.com/package/config) for configuration.
 You may create `config/local.json5` file to override the configuration as necessary, especially to define `githubTokens`.

 ## General utilities

 - `git` must be installed and available in the `$PATH`.
 - GNU coreutils (`rm`, `mkdir`, `chmod` and `tar`) must be available.
+- Install the `pino` CLI to prettify logging output by running `$ npm install -g pino`

 ## CouchDB